ParidhiGola/KerasClassifier/README.md

 # KerasClassifier
 Data Description: Given a Bank customer, can we build a classifier that can determine whether they will leave or not using Neural networks?

-The dataset contains 10,000 sample points with 14 distinct features such as CustomerId, CreditScore, Geography, Gender, Age, Tenure, Balance etc. Know your data: https://www.kaggle.com/barelydedicated/bank- customer-churn-modeling.
+The dataset contains 10,000 sample points with 14 distinct features such as CustomerId, CreditScore, Geography, Gender, Age, Tenure, Balance etc. Know your data: https://www.kaggle.com/barelydedicated/bank-customer-churn-modeling.

 Context: